mmondics/aiops-z/README.md

     ![instana-infrastructure-2](https://raw.githubusercontent.com/mmondics/media/main/images/instana-infrastructure-2.png)

-    This is a better view of the containerized processes running in our monitored environment.
-As you might be able to tell by the color coding of the different processes or microservices, we have a few errors with the Robot Shop application.
-We'll come back to this page in a later section to debug.
+    This is a better view of the containerized processes running in the monitored environment.
+As you might be able to tell by the color coding of the different processes or microservices, there are a few errors with the Robot Shop application.
+You'll come back to this page in a later section to debug.

 30. **Click the Analytics option in the left side menu.**

-    Instana analytics are integrated into each of the panels we've looked at so far, but you can also directly access them from the menu.
+    Instana analytics are integrated into each of the panels you've looked at so far, but you can also directly access them from the menu.

     ![instana-menu-analytics](https://raw.githubusercontent.com/mmondics/media/main/images/instana-menu-analytics.png)

-    By default, we're taken to a built-in dashboard for analytics related to Application calls.
-We can filter by using the left side options, or by creating our own filters at the top.
+    By default, you're taken to a built-in dashboard for analytics related to Application calls.
+You can filter by using the left side options, or by creating filters at the top.

 31. **Expand the left side options and select Only Erroneous and the Robot Shop Microservices application.**

     ![instana-analytics-1](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-1.png)

-    The source of some of our payment errors is starting to become apparent.
+    The source of some of the payment errors is starting to become apparent.

 32. **Click the Events option in the left side menu.
 Click on Incidents if you aren't automatically taken there.**